 The Pauley Science Center is expected to be completed in the spring of 2022.
 Hanbury Architects partnered with with the College on the design, and W.M.
 Jordan Construction is the contractor.
 Extensive site work to relocate utilities and prepare for construction began in late 2019, and Bagby Hall was vacated in the spring of 2020.

-The full cost is estimated at approximately $40 million.
-Efforts are already underway to raise the additional $10 million needed for this project.
+The estimated total cost of the project exceeds $40 million.
+Efforts are underway to raise the additional support needed for this project.

 Facility and Design